Welcome to FluteFling

 Latest news

-See the Event page for details and tickets.
+See the event page for tickets and details.

 Loved the mix of ornamentation, technique and tunes.
 Every tutor had a very different approach and I took a lot which I’m excited to use to go further with my playing in future.